 What does R13 mean?

-The RP label means that the film or DVD can only be watched by someone under the age on the label if they are with a parent or guardian (an adult over 18).
+The RP label means that the film or DVD can only be watched by someone under the age on the label if they are supervised by a parent or guardian (an adult over 18).
 You will see these labels on films and DVDs.
-A parent, shop or cinema is breaking the law if they allow unaccompanied children to access these films.
+A parent, shop or cinema is breaking the law if they allow children to access these films without adult supervision.

 What does RP mean?

 R means that there is a special restriction.
 Refer to the words on the right of the label for the full conditions.

 Sometimes publications other than films and games are submitted to the Classification Office for classification.
 These publications can be given labels and display restrictions just like a film or game.
 Red restricted labels have been available for restricted non-film publications such as magazines since 2005.

 Distributors sometimes assign their own labels to these publications to warn consumers of content.
 These labels are not allowed to resemble official classification labels and do not mean that a publication has been classified.